 The healthcare is the publicly-funded sector in Turkish Republic of North Cyprus.
 All public hospitals are funded by the government and all residents are insured.
 Some immigrants living and working in North Cyprus do not have health insurance because health care is affordable anyway.

 There are public hospitals and medical facilities available in every city within North Cyprus.
 There are many beds for intensive care as well as specialized facilities for surgery, maternity, laboratory, etc. in North Cyprus.
 You should know that the level of public hospitals in this country is high compared to other countries, and almost all doctors work in both public and private hospitals.

 One of the great advantages of public hospitals is that most of them provide 24-hour emergency services and, if necessary, have a private ambulance to transport patients at any time of the day or night.

-In general, medical cards issued in North Cyprus are divided into two categories:
+In general, North Cyprus medical cards are classified into two types:

-- Pink card: for free use of all medical services.
+- Pink card: allows free access to all medical services.

-Note that dental services are also included in this matter, but beauty services are not part of these services and the costs must be paid personally.
+- It should be noted that dental services are also included in this topic, however beauty services are not included and must be paid for separately.

-The Government of North Cyprus is planning to make health insurance mandatory in the country, and with the implementation of this plan, medical facilities and services in the country will be further improved.
+The North Cyprus government intends to make health insurance mandatory in the country, and the implementation of this plan will improve medical facilities and services in the country.

-Near East University Hospital is the largest and one of the leading medical facilities in North Nicosia, North Cyprus.
-It is known worldwide for its advanced services in the fields of cardiovascular surgery – gastroenterology, gastroenterology, oncology, orthopedics, plastic surgery, pediatrics, radiology, dermatology and ophthalmology.
+Near East University Hospital is the largest and one of the most prestigious medical facilities in North Nicosia, Cyprus.
+It is well-known across the world for providing cutting-edge services in the fields of cardiovascular surgery, gastroenterology, oncology, orthopedics, plastic surgery, pediatrics, radiography, dermatology, and ophthalmology.